Iceberg Wedge with Blue Cheese Dressing

 - Plus, if you haven’t delved into the world of homemade salad dressings, you’ll find they are so much tastier than most you can buy on the grocery store shelves.
 They will have a shorter life span, but the flavor makes up for that.
 Plus, there are no preservatives, just wholesome ingredients.

-- All the ingredients are easy to find, so you can make this any time you’re in the mood.
+- All the ingredients are easy to find, so you can make the best wedge salad any time you’re in the mood.

 I find it remarkable that my picky husband likes blue cheese.
 He turns his nose at mushrooms, cucumbers, pineapple, mint, nuts and so many of my other favorite ingredients.
 I was shocked when I first made this wedge salad, he practically licked his plate!